Airline Ticket Pricing Strategy: A Look Into Cathay Pacific’s Pricing🛬

 Airline flight ticket prices change because all airlines face the same challenge.
 They need to lower costs and maximise revenues while improving customer service.
 It’s also a highly competitive and unstable market.
 Price optimisation technique helps them to do this.

-Fundamentally AI pricing is learning what you ask it too – make sure is learning all the right stuff.
+Fundamentally AI pricing is learning what you ask it to – and your job is to make sure it’s learning all the right stuff.

-Businesses with AI-powered algorithms or business currently re-designing their price architecture; right now should thoroughly screen and assess all individual pricing team members for relevant skills, capability, and knowledge.
+Businesses with AI-powered algorithms currently re-designing their price architecture should thoroughly screen and assess all individual pricing team members for relevant skills, capability, and knowledge.
 This includes making substantial improvements to your current hiring process for the head of pricing roles.